ssfinney/Honeypot-Analyzer/README.md

 ---
 #### Back-end Installation

-Open the terminal and execute the following shell command on the intended HoneyPot analyzer host server:
+First, open the terminal and execute the following shell command on the intended HoneyPot analyzer host server:
 ```wget https://raw.github.com/ssfinney/Honeypot-Analyzer/master/backend/backend.tar.gz```

 Then, you'll need to decompress it into the directory of your choosing:
 ```tar -xvf backend.tar.gz```

+#### Log monitor

 Execute the following command to generate your own personal rsa key:
 ```ssh-keygen -t rsa```